Praval420/Crash_Course_Team_Robot_2.0/README.md

 Team Members - 1.Raghav Kumar
                2.Praval Raghuvanshi
                3.Vikas Raigar
-Our Rover was working well with the obstacle analysis.
-But it was having some issues with turning of the rover to the correct side
+The rover was analysing the obstacles accurately and taking the decision very quick.